The Celebrity PA Network: Private Staffing for the Affluent

 I have also been in situations where the celebrity assistants were working legally, and did have legit recommendation letters, but they became "stale" and were not verifiable because the celebrities eventually move, change phones, get different agents, etc. Once that happens, A-listers are very difficult to reach.
 So those "glory days" as a celebrity PA can't always help your personal assistant career.

 So, be warned.
 Make sure you are 100% legal and on the books.
-If so, at the very least you will have a paper trail (i.e. paycheck stubs) so you can prove that you worked for the celebrity.
+If so, at the very least you will have a paper trail (i.e., paycheck stubs) so you can prove that you worked for the celebrity.
 And if you do have a real recommendation letter, make sure you stay in touch with people and keep it up to date.

 Comments are closed.

-Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty
+Written for private service professionals who work for celebrities, CEOs, UHNW families, billionaires, and royalty.

 RSS Feed